gaurav-null/Python-Recipe/Readme.md

 ## About the Project

-**[Project Name]** is a robust and intuitive web application built to [state purpose or functionality].
+**Respie** is a robust and intuitive web application.
 It combines modern design with powerful backend features to deliver an exceptional user experience.
+Made By
+-Gaurav Nile
+-Hruday Patil
+-Anathesia
+-Satina
 ---

 ## Features